UPDATED: Salt trucks slide; salt supplies low; crashes reported; Stay home!

 The repeated glazings hampered efforts to make roads safe, officials said.

-"We were getting calls from people frustrated that we weren’t on top of it better this morning, but we had freezing rain round 3:30- 4 a.m., so even if we were up all night, if we're going to get that, were going to be fighting, just like we are now," Jorgenson said.
+"We were getting calls from people frustrated that we weren’t on top of it better this morning, but we had freezing rain around 3:30 to 4 a.m., so even if we were up all night, if we're going to get that, were going to be fighting, just like we are now," Jorgenson said.

 "It's a slow go," Jorgenson continued.
 "Our trucks are heavy, which is good, but ice is ice, and we slide around, too."